 Tuition and Fees

 Once you register for classes, you are officially enrolled and committed to attend.
-You must pay for any course for which you register unless you officially cancel online or at a One Stop Student Services Center during the 100% refund period.
-If you cancel after the 100% refund period, you must pay for any portion of the course for which you do not receive a monetary credit.
+You will be charged for any course for which you register unless you officially cancel online or at a One Stop Student Services Center during the 100 percent refund period.
+If you cancel after the 100 percent refund period, you will need to pay for any portion of the course for which you do not receive a monetary credit.

-Several options are available to you as an ACL student to help make your education more affordable.
-The College of Continuing Education's Financial Aid Resources web page contains several resources that show your options to help pay for your education, including information about CCE scholarships and other resources available.
+The College of Continuing Education does our best to make learning affordable.
+Our Financial Aid Resources page contains several resources that show your options to help pay for your education.

 Billing and Payment

-You will not receive a paper bill from the University for your tuition and fees.
-An e-mail notice will be sent to your University e-mail account when your online billing statement is ready.
-Your billing statement shows all charges (tuition and fees, bookstore charges, etc.) to your Student Account and due dates.
+The University no longer sends paper bills to students; instead, an e-mail notice will be sent to your University e-mail account when your online billing statement is ready.
+Your billing statement will show all charges (tuition and fees, bookstore charges, etc.) to your Student Account and due dates.

 If you have payment questions, One Stop counselors are available via e-mail, phone, or in person.
 For more information, contact One Stop.

 If you need verification that you have paid your tuition and fees, you can print out your online student account information by logging into myU (My Finances).